edicsonluna/edicsonluna.github.io/_pages/about.md

 About me
 ======

 Welcome!
 I am a PhD student in Economics at the University of Pennsylvania, entering my third year in the 2025–2026 academic year.
-My research focuses on topics relevant to welfare analysis, including labor markets, health, and education.
-My third-year paper explores how individuals rely on informal networks to offset low wages and high commuting costs.
+My current research examines how individuals rely on informal networks to offset low wages and high commuting costs.

-I am open to collaborating with fellow PhD students who share similar interests.
+My broader research interests center on welfare analysis from a labor economics perspective, with a particular focus on automation, family structures, and urban dynamics.
+I am open to collaborations with fellow PhD students who share similar interests.

 I hold a BA in Economics from Universidad del Pacífico (Peru) and an MA in Economics from Universidad de los Andes (Colombia).